xymaxim/marc2bib/README.rst

 If you have not used ``pymarc`` before, nothing to worry about.

-Now we are going to read some data from a MARC file and easily convert it to a BibTeX entry:
+Let's read some data from a MARC file and convert it to a BibTeX
+entry:

 .. code:: python